-Re-classification of the variant will lead to an amended report that will be sent to all the individuals who tested positive for the variant.
-We will also update our interpretation and classification in public databases such as ClinVar and ultimately help other patients and families who have tested positive for the identified variant.
+If the variant is re-classified, an amended report will be issued for all individuals who previously tested positive for this variant.
+We will also update our interpretation and classification in public databases such as ClinVar ultimately helping other patients and families who have also tested positive for the identified variant.

 Who qualifies for the service?

 Not all variants and cases qualify for the VUS Clarification service.
-Furthermore, not all family members are informative for the required level of evidence.
-It is important to understand whether or not the family members to be tested will provide the information necessary for reclassification.
-The following characteristics will influence qualification for this service:
+First, Blueprint Genetics must identify the VUS in the index patient.
+Additionally, the following characteristics will influence qualification for this service:

-- Positive family history: Influencing factors are the number of affected family members (at least 3) and the clinical presentation of individuals in the family.
+- Influencing factors include the number of affected family members (at least 3) and the clinical presentation of individuals in the family.

-- Negative family history: Typically cases with a clear syndrome or disorder that is mainly caused by a de novo mutation or inherited from a mosaic parent, or disorders with recessive inheritance.
-In these cases, testing of only parents can be considered.
+- Autosomal dominant, X-linked: Typically, in cases where the index patient has a syndrome or disorder that is mainly caused by a de novo mutation, testing of parents only can be considered.

-Mode of inheritance: The inheritance pattern is logical in the context of disease, gene and the suggested testing strategy.
+- The inheritance pattern is logical in the context of disease, gene, and the suggested testing strategy.